-One advantage to receiving criticism online as opposed to in person is that you have time to read each comment thoroughly.
-Once you have done this, highlight the customer's complaints, and consider how you'll mitigate the issue in the future.
+One advantage to online criticism as opposed to in-person is that you have time to consider each comment thoroughly.
+Once you have done this, highlight the customer's complaints, and consider how you'll mitigate the issue(s) in the future.
 In your response, detail the measures you'll take to improve.